-CAUTION: Units with three phase compressors can be damaged by running backward.
+CAUTION: Three Phase Model BKPstm Have Three Phase Scroll Compressors.
+These compressors can be damaged by running backward.
 Verify correct compressor rotation by observing refrigerant pressure gauges at startup.
 Little or no gauge movement indicates reverse rotation.
 Reverse any two leads in the power junction box.

-Note: Fan blower motor is single phase and not affected by lead connections.
+Note: Blower motor in BKP[TM] 750 and BKP[TM] 1000 is single phase and direction is not affected by lead connections.